Toledo, Spain Travel Guide: Exploring the Cultural Capital

 • If you plan on taking three or more long train rides while in Spain, then a rail pass is likely to save you money.
 Otherwise, you are probably better off just buying your train tickets without a rail pass.

-• The two rail pass options you can purchase are the Spain Eurail Pass (good for use just in Spain) or the Eurail Global Pass (good for use in 33 countries).
+• The two rail pass options you can purchase are the Spain Eurail Pass (good for use just in Spain) and the Eurail Global Pass (good for use in 33 countries).

 • Rail passes for Spain cover all travel on trains run by Renfe, Spain’s national railway.